Leoleojames1/ollama_agent_roll_cage/README.md

 ```
   ollama list
 ```
-pulling down the 70b model is possible and I was able to run it on my GTX Titan XP however it was HORRIFICLY slow.
+pulling down the 70b model is possible and I was able to run it on my NVIDIA GTX Titan XP however it was HORRIFICLY slow.
 I would not recommend it unless you have a lot of processing power.
 Now you can choose to run the model, or run a **local server** (REQUIRED FOR ollama_agent_roll_cage) and then make requests from the **local api** **server** set up with **ollama**.

 ## Running the model in cmd